astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 The term "inertial reference frame" has come up several times already.
 Before we go any further, we need to be very clear on what this term means.
-In essence, a "reference frame" refers to a single set of space and time coordinates.
+In essence, a "**reference frame**" refers to a single set of space and time coordinates.
 Pick an origin in space and time, and then clock readings mark locations along a time axis, and ruler readings mark locations along spatial axes, which often are the